Javin-Ambridge/go.base/README.md

 # go.base

-This Repository is a base Golang HTTP Server with a bunch of default setting up done.
+This Repository is a base Golang HTTP(s) Server with a bunch of default boilerplate (Fx, PostgreSQL, Mocks, MakeFile, etc).

-This can be used as a scaffold for future HTTP Golang Servers.
+This can be used as a scaffold for future HTTP(s) Golang Servers.

+You can read a more detailed explanation of this Scaffold on [Medium](https://javin-ambridge.medium.com/scaffolding-a-new-golang-http-service-f88ab8466104), including a step by step instruction set.

 ## Configurations
 This server is built on the [Uber-Go Fx Dependency Management system](https://github.com/uber-go/fx).